77elements/noorsigner/README.md

 # NoorSigner - Secure Key Signer for Nostr

+**Cross-platform key signer for Linux, macOS, and Windows.**

 NoorSigner keeps your Nostr private keys safe.
 It runs in the background and signs messages for your Nostr apps - your keys never leave your computer.

+Works standalone with any Nostr client that supports external signers.
+Battle-tested with [NoorNote](https://github.com/77elements/noornote).

 ---